laymonage/spotify-to-github/README.md

 For more details on how to obtain those values, see [Spotify Web API docs][spotify-api].

+For playlists, you can set the `SPOTIFY_PUBLIC_PLAYLISTS_ONLY` to `true` if you only want to save public playlists.
+Otherwise, all playlists will be saved.

 The workflow is run every day to update the data, but you can trigger it [manually][manual-workflow] or by pushing a new commit to the repository.
 The data can then be found inside the `data` directory on the `data` branch.